garethjmsaunders/digital-code-style-guide/css/03-syntax-and-formatting.md

 #### Alpha transparency

-Specifying colours in `rgb(r, g, b)` format makes it much easier to add alpha transparency as you simply need to append an ‘a’ and a fourth value:
+Specifying colours in `rgb(r, g, b)` format also makes it much easier to add alpha transparency later, as you simply need to append an ‘a’ and a fourth value:

 ```
 .black {